Ljiljana Trajkovic

 Neil Gordon

-Reader, University of Hull, UK.
+Professor, University of Hull, UK.

 Research field: Finite Geometry and Applications; HCI, Gamification and Computer-based Instruction; Computer Algebra; Safety and Reliability Analysis; Telehealth; Technology Enhanced Learning and Information Systems.

-Neil is a Reader in Computer Science, a National Teaching Fellow, and a Principal Fellow of AdvanceHE.
+Neil is a Professor in Computer Science, a National Teaching Fellow, and a Principal Fellow of AdvanceHE.
 He has produced a number of reports for AdvanceHE, in particular on how technology enhanced learning can enable flexible pedagogy, on the role of assessment in education, and on ways to address issues in retention and attainment in computing education.
 His research interests include applications of computer science to enable true technology enhanced learning, issues around sustainable development, as well as more discipline specific work on applications of computer algebra and formal methods.

 Vladan Devedzic